 A novated lease is a three-way agreement between you, your employer, and a finance company.
 Your employer makes the lease payments from your pre-tax salary, potentially reducing your taxable income.
 You get to use the car for personal and work purposes, while your employer handles the administrative side.

-The arrangement typically includes running costs like insurance, registration, servicing, and fuel bundled into one monthly payment.
+The arrangement typically includes running costs like insurance, registration, servicing and fuel bundled into one monthly payment.

 Is a novated lease worth it?
 The short answer